 I didn’t think about it before, but now I realized how different my plans versus realities are.
 It’s funny how life works.
 It felt like I wasted my time, my parents’ efforts and money because I didn’t figure out what I wanted.
 I cannot imagine what would happen if I didn’t change my career or my course back then.

-Still, I'm going to tell you to not worry about anything; just try to find your ikigai.
-It's okay if you don't know what you want.
+Until now I still imagine what happens if I didn’t change my career.
+Still, I’m going to tell you to not worry about anything; just try to find your ikigai.
+It’s okay if you don’t know what you want.
 You will get there.